Wednesday, 11 March 2026

 john.watkinson21@gmail.com

-Book Extract : And Did Those Feet... by John M Wilkinson
+Book Extract : And Did Those Feet... by John M Watkinson

-The Author, John Wilkinson, speaking with Shri Mataji
+The Author, John Watkinson, speaking with Shri Mataji

 The following are stories from the author about his experiences with Shri Mataji, the founder of Sahaja yoga, who was regarded by many as an incarnation of the Adi Shakti (Primordial Mother) The stories took place in Brompton Square during the early 1980s.